-All the comments received on the draft SPD and accompanying documents during the consultation period will be considered by the Council before finalising the SPD (and the accompanying documents).
+All the comments received on the draft SPD and accompanying documents during the consultation period were considered by the Council before finalising the SPD (and the accompanying documents).

-Once adopted by the Council, the SPD, accompanying documents and an Adoption Statement will be published.
-The adopted SPD becomes a significant material consideration in the determination of planning applications for development.
+The adopted SPD is a significant material consideration in the determination of planning applications for development.